ibm-cloud-docs/watsonxdata/lnative_spk_lab.md

 ### Create your own Python file
 {: #dev_lab_01}

+1. In the **Explorer** window, click **New File**.
+You get a **New File** prompt for entering the Python file name.
+1. Type the Python file name and press Enter.The file path is displayed.
+Click **OK**.
+A new page opens. you can start working.
+1. You can also drag the Python application file to the **Explorer** window.
+The file opens in the right pane of Visual Studio Code application.

 1. Create, upload or drag the Python application file to the **Explorer** window.
 The file opens in the right pane of Visual Studio Code application.

 2. Run the following command in the terminal.
 This initiates a Python session and you can see the acknowledgment message in the terminal.